NotePlan/plugins/jgclark.EventHelpers/README.md

 # 🕓 Event Helpers plugin
 This plugin provides commands to help work with Calendars and Events:

-- `/insert day's events as list`: insert list of this day's calendar events into the current note
+- `/insert day's events as list`: insert a list of this day's calendar events into the current note
-- `/list day's events to log`: write list of this day's calendar events to console log
-- `/insert matching events`: adds this day's calendar events matching certain patterns into the current note
+- `/insert matching events`: insert a  list of this day's calendar events that match certain patterns into the current note
 - `/time blocks to calendar`: takes [NotePlan-defined time blocks](https://help.noteplan.co/article/52-part-2-tasks-events-and-reminders#timeblocking) and converts to full Calendar events, in your current default calendar, as set by iCal.
 (If the end time is not given, then the 'defaultEventDuration' setting is used to give it an end time.)
 - `/process date offsets`: finds date offset patterns and turns them into due dates, based on date at start of section.
 (See [Date Offsets](#date-offsets) below for full details.)

 The first four of these have a number of [options described below](#configuration).
 See [Theme customisation](#theme-customisation) below for more on how to customise display of time blocks and events.

+## Sort Order
+_This is a new default for v0.13.0._
+When using `/insert day's events as list` or `/insert matching events` it defaults orders the list by increasing start time of the events.
+If you wish to have them ordered first by calendar name then by start time, choose the 'calendar' option for the 'Sort order' setting described below, rather than the 'time' default.

 ## Date Offsets
 This is best understood with a quick example: